 The pictures are fantastic and the descriptions fill us with anticipation of the summer ahead.
 However, a word of warning here, the pictures are very often computer enhanced or taken in sunny climes such as California.

 Try some new types and varieties by all means but do not give up on the old tried-and-tested friends that you know have performed well in your garden over the years.
-As we look out onto the winter garden it is tempting to not go out into the cold but the gardens will look all the better for a few hours spent outside on a sunny winter day and you will feel better too.
+As we look out onto the winter garden, it is tempting to not go out into the cold but the gardens will look all the better for a few hours spent outside on a sunny, winters day and you will feel better too.

 Do not forget water preferably from a birdbath.
 Birds feel less vulnerable when drinking and washing off the ground.
 Remember when everything is frozen the birds cannot drink or feed so brave the elements and pour some hot water over the food and melt the ice in the birdbath.
 The birds will become your friends and give great pleasure as you watch them perform around the table.
 They will also be helping to keep down the insect population in the garden reducing the need for pesticides.